srustisain/Stylisti/README.md

 MIT License - see [LICENSE](LICENSE) for details.

-## 🔮 Future Enhancements

-- [ ] Mobile app integration
-- [ ] Social style sharing
-- [ ] Shopping assistant integration
-- [ ] Advanced computer vision
-- [ ] Trend prediction algorithms
-- [ ] Sustainable fashion metrics

 ---

-*Style MCP - Bringing AI-powered insights to your personal style journey*
+*Stylisti - Bringing AI-powered insights to your personal style journey*